silveirago/Adafruit_TinyUSB_MIDI/README.md

       - macOS/Linux: `~/Documents/Arduino/libraries/`
 4. **Restart the Arduino IDE**: Restart your Arduino IDE to recognize the new library.

+## Using with UNO R4 / Minima / Nano R4

+The Renesas-based UNO R4 family ships with its own USBMIDI implementation.
+Install the **Arduino UNO R4 Boards** package version **1.0.7 or later** from the Board Manager, then select the appropriate board under `Tools → Board`:

+* **UNO R4 Minima** – `Arduino UNO R4 Minima`
+* **UNO R4 WiFi** – `Arduino UNO R4 WiFi`
+* **Nano R4** – `Arduino Nano R4`

+These boards use the built-in `USBMIDI` class instead of the `Adafruit_USBD_MIDI` object shown in the other examples.
+Instantiate `USBMIDI` in your sketch and call `MIDI.begin()` normally.

+After uploading the sketch the board will reboot and enumerate as a class‑compliant USB‑MIDI controller.
+Check your operating system’s MIDI device list (e.g. **Audio MIDI Setup** on macOS or **Device Manager → Sound, video and game controllers** on Windows) to verify it appears.
+If the device is not listed, press the reset button once to trigger USB re‑enumeration.

 ## Learn how to build your MIDI controllers